dortania/Wireless-Buyers-Guide/types-of-wireless-card/pcie.md

 # Older Models(Unsupported in Mojave)

-With these model you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
-There's a couple different kexts to do this but generally we recommend avoiding this card unless absolutly necessary
+With these models, you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
+There are a couple of different kexts to do this but generally, we recommend avoiding this card unless absolutely necessary

 * **Atheros 9380**:
    * TP-Link TL-WDN4800